vacp2p/rfc/content/docs/rfcs/72/README.md

 #### membershipContract

-For decentralized membership registrations, the `membershipContract` SHOULD be derived from a public blockchain using smart contracts.
+For decentralized membership registrations, the `membershipContract` SHOULD be a `contractAddress` from a public blockchain using smart contracts.
-- it MUST be a hash of a `contractAddress`
-- `contractAddess` MUST be a string.
+- it MUST be a string.

-#### contractId
+#### chainId

-The `contractId` SHOULD be the blockchain identifier used for `membershipcontract`.
+The `chainId` SHOULD be the blockchain identifier used for `membershipcontract`.
 - it MUST be a string

 #### identityCredential